taeastmo/16BMB_manual/docs/source/operations/item_009_pressure.rst

 The Live valve is and electronically actuated valve in-line between the Syringe pump and the PE press.
-The Line valve allows to keep the pressure in the PE press isolated from the Syringe pump when changing modes (Compression <-> Decompression), when heating, or when leaviing the PE press unattended for an extended perions of time.
+The Line valve allows to keep the pressure in the PE press isolated from the Syringe pump when changing modes (Compression <-> Decompression), when heating, or when leaving the PE press unattended for an extended perions of time.
-This subseciton describes the operation of the Line valve.
+The line valve should also be closed following an experiment when the sample has been removed to keep the bottom piston from being popped out of the PE press.
+This is explained in more detail in the following section.